rubingshen/rubingshen.github.io/talks.md

 ### Conference Presentations

+- (with A. Chatelain, F. Lennert & É. Ollion) Media Slant as Political Refraction: Measuring the Ideological Diversity of the French Media Landscape. *9th International Conference on Computational Social Science*.
+Copenhagen, Danmark.
+July 20<sup>th</sup> 2023.

 - (with F. Lennert & É. Ollion) A Right-Wing Turn in the Media?
 On the (Many) Challenges of Measuring Media Bias with Text Data. *16ème Congrès National de l’Association Française de Sciences Politiques*.
 Lille, France.
 July 7<sup>th</sup> 2022.